Teacher Training Q&A

 Ideally, yes.
 We understand that there may be important family events already scheduled, and emergencies do happen; don’t let the fear of having to miss a class hinder you from signing up.
 If you must miss a class, you’ll be required to make up the missed hours (there are a couple of ways to do this).
 It’s to your benefit to attend all of the sessions if possible.

 We can accommodate up to twenty students in our training class.

-Myself (Melanie Landgraf, owner of Tosa Yoga Center), and Jes Davies have over 35 years of combined experience practicing and teaching yoga; we’ll be instructing the majority of the course and you can find our biographies in the school catalog.
+Myself (Melanie Landgraf, owner of Tosa Yoga Center), Lauren Croal and Elise Krause have over 25 years of combined experience practicing and teaching yoga; we’ll be instructing the majority of the course and you can find our biographies in the school catalog.
 Guest instructors may present to the group from time to time.

 No. Definitely not.
 You’ll learn the proper mechanics of these postures, as well as techniques to help you practice and teach them if you wish.